Last updated on 25th January 2022

 And these pop-up boxes continue to appear whenever a user is doing something on the app for the first time.
 This helps users get the most out of the app as it informs them of all the things they can do, like this pop-up:

 This pop-up box style of walkthrough makes MyFitnessPal’s onboarding clear and concise, but also non-intrusive.
 Users can simply click anywhere on screen to remove the pop-up boxes if they no longer need them.

 3. Diner Dash

 Just like fitness, mobile gaming is a competitive industry.
-At the end of last year, the App Store had almost 4 million apps, and almost one million of those were games!
+In 2021, the App Store had almost 4 million apps, and almost one million of those were games!